renovatebot/renovate/docs/usage/configuration-options.md

 <!-- prettier-ignore -->
 !!! warning
-This configuration option is dependent on a Mend API key, and is in private beta testing only.
-API keys are not available for free or via this repository.
+    This configuration option needs a Mend API key, and is in private beta testing only.
+    API keys are not available for free or via the `renovatebot/renovate` repository.

 For example to group high merge confidence updates: